Mateusz1310/Final-Project/README.md

 Tested application is MrBuggy3.
 It contains:
 [1.
-Specification analysis (where inaccuracies are written down)]
-3. Requirements of the application
+Specification analysis (where inaccuracies are written down)] [3.
+Requirements of the application]
 4. Test plan (in the process of making)
 5. Test cases (with LibreOffice and Testrail )
 6. Exploratory test